ExtremeXP-VU/ExpEngine-ACSOS2024/README.md

 ## Getting Started with ExpEngine
 In the realm of data science and analytics, constructing effective workflows involves navigating through numerous variability points such as different implementations, training algorithms, hyperparameters, and deployment strategies.
 For data scientists and analysts, the challenge lies in meticulously fine-tuning these workflows to deliver precise and meaningful results that align with user requirements.

-To address these complexities, we propose a novel approach centered around user-driven experimentation to optimize data analytics workflows.

-##Our Approach
-Our approach revolves around a robust tool framework comprising an Experimentation Engine and a Domain-Specific Language (DSL) tailored for workflow optimization.
-Developed as part of the ExtremeXP EU project, this framework aims to empower data scientists by streamlining the experimentation process.

 ### Setting up the ExpEngine